 St Louis cop accused in alleged Russian roulette shooting booked into jail

-A St. Louis cop was reportedly behind bars Tuesday after a rookie female colleague was allegedly killed in his home during a game of Russian roulette.
+A St. Louis cop was behind bars Tuesday after a rookie female colleague was killed in his home during an alleged game of Russian roulette.

-Nathaniel Hendren, who sported a black eye in a mug shot released by St. Louis police, was booked into jail Monday on an involuntary manslaughter charge after being released from the hospital.
+Nathaniel Hendren, who sported a black eye in a mug shot released by St. Louis police, was booked into the St. Louis City jail Monday on an involuntary manslaughter charge after being released from the hospital.

 Hendren, 29, went to the hospital after reportedly smashing his face into the windshield of a police cruiser in distress after Thursday’s killing, FOX2 St. Louis reported.